Time to read: 9 minutes

-Often I encounter members of the Development Team that complain about the information stored in Product Backlog items.
-They say: "There is far to little information to be able to code this!", ...or...
+Often I encounter Developers that complain about the information stored in Product Backlog items.
+They say: "There is far too little information to be able to work on this!", ...or...
 "There is so much information in this PBI, I can't make sense of this!".

 There is a lot to be said about quotes like this, but maybe you recognize this behavior.
-A lot of this behavior can be related to the fact that the Development Team does not feel ownership on Product Backlog Refinement activities.
+A lot of this behavior can be related to the fact that Developers do not feel ownership on Product Backlog refinement activities.

-In these specific cases, that I encounter on regular basis, I explain that there is different need on information by different people.
-Not only between roles, but also between people having the same role (i.e. Development Team member).
+In these specific cases, that I encounter on regular basis, I explain that there is a different need for information by different people.
+Not only between roles, but also between people having the same role (i.e. Developers).
 I tell them this is normal and easy to solve.